opensourcegrappler/mct/Readme.md

      some very interesting results but will only last for one data point (frame).
    - Overlay graphics are white in colour.
-   - Frame size of output is 200x200 pixels.
    - A red synchronisation light will flash twice at the start of the video.
 This is for use with some hardware I am building.